Keyboard shortcuts

 engram reflect requires-mutation --id <ID>

-engram relationship delete --id <ID>
+engram reflect delete --id <ID>

 engram validate hook install